Go Homeback to Love Shack Menu

 To The Greeks

-To the Greeks, Aphrodite (Venus to the Romans) was the Olympian goddess of love, beauty, and pleasure.
+To the Greeks, Aphrodite (Venus to the Romans) was the high status Olympian goddess of love, beauty, and pleasure.
 In one version of the story, Aphrodite would eventually give birth to the youngest god, Eros (sensuous love).
 For most folks, young Eros is more familiar as the cherub-like Roman god, Cupid, that shoots golden arrows of love and passion into his unsuspecting victims.

-From the Phaedrus
+From Plato's Phaedrus

 “so does the stream of beauty, passing through the eyes which are the windows of the soul, come back to the beautiful one; there [255d] arriving and quickening the passages of the wings, watering them and inclining them to grow, and filling the soul of the beloved also with love.
-And thus he loves, but he knows not what; he does not understand and cannot explain his own state; he appears to have caught the infection of blindness from another; the lover is his mirror in whom he is beholding himself, but he is not aware of this.
-When he is with the lover, both cease from their pain, but when he is away then he longs as he is longed for, and has love's image, love for love lodging in his breast…” Phaedrus – Plato, translator – Benjamin Jowett 1871“

 Wars, Conflicts, and High Prices